MoonlightOwl/LittleTanks/README.md

 ## Levels
 Game contains a few test levels.
 They form "level packs" (or "missions").
 All files can be found in `/levels/` directory.

-You need to click first menu item (in square brackets) to change "package".
+You need to click first menu item (in square brackets) to change current "package".

 For example: "_level_", "_metal_", "_maze_" or "_test_".